Kaleidoscope Chamber Collective II

 Seating Plan

-See ticket prices for North Esk Parish Church, Musselburgh below.
+See ticket prices for North Esk Church, Musselburgh below.

 Opened in 1838 and recently restored, this fine church was designed by the Scottish architect William Burn (1789–1870).
 Among Burn’s best-known Edinburgh buildings are the Edinburgh Academy, St John’s Princes Street and North Leith Parish Church.
 He was a master of several different styles, and was regarded as a pioneer of Scottish baronial style in buildings like Balintore Castle and the Sheriff Court at Inverness Castle.
 The interior at North Esk features an all-round horseshoe gallery and a high vaulted ceiling.
 There are seven stained glass windows (one by Ballantine and Gardiner, 1892), a pink alabaster font and a fine brass eagle lectern.
 The organ, behind the central pulpit, was built by Abbot and Smith of Leeds in 1904.